What is a colostomy bag?

 Your colostomy may produce wind, sometimes noisy!
 Your stool will thicken as you start to eat and the noisy wind generally decreases.

 Your Stoma Care Nurse may advise you to begin to use a closed (non-drainable) bag which requires changing rather than emptying.

-Below you can find helpful resources and advice on how to change your stoma bag, how to correctly wear your stoma bag and how to avoid skin irritation around your stoma:
+Below you can find helpful resources and advice on how to change your colostomy bag, how to correctly wear your stoma bag and how to avoid skin irritation around your colostomy:

 Helpful videos to prepare you for your colostomy operation

 We have created a series of ‘how to’ video guides for people living with a colostomy.
 These videos are available to view and download.

 Let us help you deal with all aspects of living with a stoma, from those first few weeks after surgery to everyday lifestyle advice, including travel tips, exercise, diet and relationships and much more.